-Janae Hicks
+Janae H.

 Janae cheerfully manages life as a dedicated wife and a hands-on mother.
 A positive thinker who treats others honorably and with empathy, Janae’s passion lies in supporting individuals to communicate their messages authentically and effectively.